biosaxs-dev/molass-library/README.md

 pip install -U molass
 ```

-If you want to use Excel reporting features (Windows only), install with the `excel` extra:
+If you want to use Excel reporting features (Windows only) for backward compatibility, install with the `excel` extra:

 ```
 pip install -U molass[excel]